python-ldap/python-ldap/Doc/reference/ldap.rst

    :manpage:`ldap.conf(5)` and :manpage:`ldap_get_option(3)`

-For use with functions :py:func:set_option() and :py:func:get_option() and methods :py:method:LDAPObject.set_option() and :py:method:LDAPObject.get_option() the
+For use with functions :py:func:`set_option` and :py:func:`get_option` and methods :py:meth:`LDAPObject.set_option` and :py:meth:`LDAPObject.get_option`
-following option identifiers are defined as constants:
+the following option identifiers are defined as constants:

 .. py:data:: OPT_API_FEATURE_INFO